 If you run a hair salon, you probably have good cut, style, or color knowledge.
 You could turn this knowledge into an online business.

-You can for example record how-to videos for YouTube and earn income on ads when people watch them.
-This way you can generate income even while you sleep.
+You can, for example, record how-to videos for YouTube and earn income on ads when people watch them.
+This way, you can generate income even while you sleep.

 You (or your team) could also educate other hairdressers.
-This would be a freelancer setup you could run in partnership with some other education organization unless you are up for creating your own academy.
+This would be a freelancer setup you could run in partnership with some other education organization unless you are up for creating your academy.

 Leverage Your Network